 INPUT, OUTPUT, INPUTC, OUTPUTC have been introduced for teletype input-output by line or characters.
-The following explains how to associate other string names with file inputoutput.
+The following explains how to associate other string names with file input-output.

 To communicate with a file it must be opened.
 A file is opened by calling either OPENIN or OPENOUT depending on whether it is to be an input or an output file.
 These functions require a single argument which is a string containing a complete file name.
 The returned value is a file number which is used to make references to that file.
+OPENIN and OPENOUT will fail if the file cannot be opened.

-To facilitate obtaining file names, the string name FILENAME when used like INPUT prints "FILE NAME" on the teletype and collects a file name.
-Thus, the value of FILENAME will be a complete file name.
+To facilitate obtaining file names, the string names INFILE and OUTFILE when used like INPUT print "INPUT FILE" or "OUTPUT FILE" on the teletype and collect a file name.
+Thus, the value of INFILE or OUTFILE will be a complete file name.